Wireless for Machine Learning: Primer

 As \ac{CoMAC} does not allocate orthogonal radio resources, it could be mistaken for the recently proposed \ac{NOMA} schemes.
 However, unlike \ac{CoMAC}, \ac{NOMA} needs to enable the reconstruction of the individual messages, and thus employs successive interference cancellation to eliminate interfering signals.
 This cancellation is possible only by introducing diversity in either the power or code domain~\cite{saito2013non,islam2019nonorthogonal}.

 Since \ac{CoMAC} does not allocate orthogonal resources or introduce additional diversity, the spectrum efficiency grows linearly with the number of devices in the network~\cite{abari2016over}.
-Consider the network setup from earlier in Fig.~\ref{fig:problemdesc} and that the server wants to calculate a sum of $K$ messages $w_k$ carried by the user devices.
-Assuming that the channel is static and identical over the available bandwidth $B$, over-the-air computation would require $K$ times less resources.
-As illustrated in Fig.~\ref{fig:comac-bw}, the protocol designer can choose to crystallize this resource efficiency to reduce latency and/or bandwidth consumption.
+Consider the network setup from earlier in Figure~\ref{fig:problemdesc} and that the server wants to calculate a sum of $K$ messages $w_k$ carried by the user devices; over-the-air computation would then require approximately $K$ times less resources to communicate this sum.
+As illustrated in Figure~\ref{fig:comac-bw}, the protocol designer can choose to crystallize this resource efficiency to reduce latency and/or bandwidth consumption.